Migrate WordPress Site without plugin: Step-by-Step Guide

 Finally, you can check if you can reach your site again and the WordPress move was successful.

-Important: The two folders phpmyadmin and Search-Replace-DB in the root directory of your installation should now be deleted completely, so that no one can tamper with your database!
+Important: The phpmyadmin folder in the root directory of your installation should now be deleted completely, so that no one can tamper with your database!

 Conclusion

-That’s it! 🙂 Moving a WordPress without plugin works very straight-forward and is also done quite quickly.
-If you had any problems, feel free to post a comment.
+That’s it already! 🙂 Moving a WordPress site without a plugin should be doable with these instructions.
+If you have any problems, please feel free to write a comment.

 If you want to tweak your freshly moved site a bit, you can check out these useful WordPress code snippets!